rafagomes/rafagomes/README.md

 ## Full-Stack Developer Lead | Blockchain Enthusiast | Innovative Product builder

 I'm a seasoned full-stack developer and a lead at a remote blockchain company.
 I'm passionate about leveraging cutting-edge technologies to build innovative products and solutions.
-With a deep interest in blockchain and game development, I constantly explore new tech to create business opportunities.
+With a deep interest in blockchain, AI, and disruptive tech.
+I constantly explore new technologies to create business opportunities.

 ### Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Rafa-blue?style=flat-square&logo=linkedin)]([https://www.linkedin.com/in/rafagomesdev](https://www.linkedin.com/in/rafagomesdev))